Eschatologue/CM_wiki/docs/class/sorcerer/clockwork.md

 - Any damaged objects entirely in the cube are repaired instantly.
 - Every spell of 6th level or lower ends on creatures and objects of your choice in the cube.

-Once you use this action, you can’t use it again until you finish a long rest, unless you spend 7 sorcery points to use it again.
+Once you use this action, you can’t use it again until you finish a Long Rest, unless you spend 7 sorcery points to use it again.